mikerhodesideas/free/README.md

 ### But what if you don’t have the PMax script?
 Can you still use the Whisperer?

 Yes!!
-I’ve added a new report option, so that even if you don’t have my latest PMax script, you’ll get value from the Whisperer script.
+I’ve added a report option, so that even if you don’t have my latest PMax script, you’ll get value from the Whisperer script.
 Just paste the data you want to analyze into the tab ‘myData’, choose that report option in Settings & run the script in the normal way 🙂
+Have a look at the 'example myData' tab if you want to copy/paste data for a quick test